ParAlg/ParClusterers/configs_experiments/Experiment.md

 ## Data

+The NGrams dataset can be downloaded from https://storage.googleapis.com/ngrams-similarity-ds/index.html.

-The data file names used in the experiment can be obtained from
+For other datasets used in the paper, the data file names used in the experiment can be obtained from
 ```python
 python3 data/files.py
 ```